Two people walking and talking on the street.

 • What are the side effects of the medication?

-• How long will it take to make me feel better?
+• How long will it take for the medication to make me feel better?

-• Can I stop this treatment at any point?
+• Can I stop the medication at any point?

 • What do I do if I start feeling worse?